Twitter Art Exhibit

 This adoration of drawing has provided a solid anchor for her creative process, which has now been extended to include the exploration of her subject of inspiration via printmaking and painting using a diverse range of mediums.
 Her art features landscapes, cloud formations, coastal scenes, narrative moments of time, portraits, flora, and fauna.

 Enjoying collaborations with fellow creatives, Kylie has worked alongside Authors, Poets, and Charities, resulting in published works, such as a Book of Pictured Poetry, and Children’s Picture Books.

 A full time practicing artist, Kylie’s works have been exhibited both nationally and internationally through numerous exhibitions.
 She is represented in Galleries throughout Australia with her works being held in public and private art collections worldwide.
 Her intaglio etchings, Brushtail Possum (2013) and Foraging Kiwi (2015) are now permanently archived in the National Gallery of Australia, with the Animalia Print Exchange.

-Kylie first participated in the Twitter Art Exhibit in 2012, and will be curating the 2018 Twitter Art Exhibit in Canberra, Australia next year.
+Kylie first participated in the Twitter Art Exhibit in 2012.

 Isha Setia was born in India, moved around the US and now lives and works in New York.
 She started young at the age of 4 in sketching, discovered charcoal, moved to acrylic and now works primarily in oil using warm and vivid colors.
 Moving to New York inspired her to capture moments using a fixed lens of an iPhone and then gradually moving to Sony A7.